eya-wtag/adventure-game/README.md

 This application serves as an example of modern CFML development by implementing:

--Components (CFCs): Encapsulating game logic within a reusable Game.cfc.
+- Components (CFCs): Encapsulating game logic within a reusable Game.cfc.

--File I/O and JSON Parsing: Externalizing game data (the story) into a story.json file for easy configuration.
+- File I/O and JSON Parsing: Externalizing game data (the story) into a story.json file for easy configuration.

--REST API Basics: Creating a simple API endpoint (api/state.cfm) to manage game state using HTTP verbs (GET, POST, DELETE).
+- REST API Basics: Creating a simple API endpoint (api/state.cfm) to manage game state using HTTP verbs (GET, POST, DELETE).

--Session Management: Utilizing the ColdFusion session scope for persisting user-specific data (saved games).
+- Session Management: Utilizing the ColdFusion session scope for persisting user-specific data (saved games).
 ---
 ### ✨Start Up the Docker Containers